Category Archives: Enlightenment

 Finally and most important, awakening is seeing mundane life, the ordinary boring details of our humdrum lives, as they really are, and not wanting it any other way.
 It is a contentment that allows the mundane to become exquisite.
 Normalcy does not go away.
 The ordinary is still ordinary.
 But one’s contentment and love for being itself brings a sweetness to normal life that no drug ever could.

 So have fun.
 Enjoy the thrill.
 Get inspired.
-But understand that when you come home for real, it feels different than any state may have been led you to believe.
+But understand that when you come home for real, it feels different than any state may have led you to believe.

 The times they are a changin’.
 Well, at least the New York Times.